hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-pre-requisite.md

 ###Download and Access to the Solution Files and Documents {#Download-and-access}

-[CODN](https://helion.hpwsportal.com) is a remote web catalog containing a repository of software available for purchase and download of HP OpenStack Enterprise Customers.
+[CODN](https://helion.hpwsportal.com) is a remote web catalog containing a repository of software that HP OpenStack Enterprise Customers can purchase.

-First register yourself to the CODN portal and then log in to download the required Helion OpenStack Ceph Storage Solution packages.
+To purchase software, register yourself (if this is your first time) to the CODN portal and then log in to download the required Helion OpenStack Ceph Storage Solution packages.

-Please contact HP sales team if there is any issue with the CODN access permission and login details.
+If you have any access issues with CODN, contact the HP sales team.

-Once permission has been granted, log in with the supplied credentials.
-Select the Category Workloads, and the Sub-Category Storage to find the HP Helion OpenStack Ceph Storage Solution.
+Once you have the necessary permissions, log in with your credentials.
+Select the Category **Workloads**, and the Sub-Category **Storage** to find the HP Helion OpenStack Ceph Storage solution.

-Each Ceph related files has the following description:
+Each Ceph-related file is identified with the following description:

 * Helion OpenStack Commercial integration with InkTank Ceph for Glance, Nova, and Cinder storage.